 The presence of water in and around a volcano changes the way that it acts.
 At volcanic sites, seawater runs into the seafloor, entering through cracks.
 There, it is heated by the molten rock.
 This results in a chemical reaction in which the seawater is changed into a hydrothermal fluid.
 The fluid is propelled back into the ocean, creating a hydrothermal vent.

 When a volcano erupts, the presence of water means that the magma will cool much faster than it would on land.
 It is, in fact, sometimes transformed into volcanic glass.
-Volcanic class is a product of the rapidly cooling magma.
+Volcanic glass is a product of the rapidly cooling magma.
 There are a variety of different types of volcanic glass.
 These include pumice, tachylite, palagonite, Pele’s hair, Limu o Pele, and Sideromelane.
 In general, lava takes different shapes and forms when it cools underwater.

 As soon as the lava touches the water, a crust forms around it, creating what is known as pillow lava.
 It takes its name from the pillow-shaped forms that are created as a result of the crust forming.
 They are usually around one meter in diameter and made out of basalt.
 They might also be formed of komatiite, boninite, rhyolite, and more.
-Pillow lavas are used to confirm volcanic activity throughout the ages of the Earth.
+Most submarine eruptions do not disturb ocean surface.

 Volcanic eruptions vary depending on the depth of the water as well.
 For example, if the eruption occurs in excess of the critical pressure of water, then it becomes a supercritical fluid.
 This refers to a substance created at a temperature/pressure beyond its critical point, where phases of liquid and gas do not exist.
 But below the pressure required to create a solid.
 This is only one of several reasons why it’s difficult for scientists to find and study these eruptions.
 Without the sound of boiling water, hydrophones are useless at great distances.